 Kraken handles close to $564 million in daily volume, lower than most on this list, but its reputation for security more than compensates.
 It’s one of the oldest exchanges in the blockchain space, having launched in 2011, and even holds a banking license in Wyoming.

-For anyone where trust in a digital currency platform matters more than raw volume, Kraken consistently earns its place.
+For anyone who prioritizes trust over raw volume, Kraken consistently earns its place.

 Highest liquidity crypto platforms and what they have in common